-11. Climb to the Top of the Santa Barbara Courthouse
+13. Climb to the Top of the Santa Barbara Courthouse

 The No. 1 thing you must do when in Santa Barbara is climb to the top of its magnificent courthouse, which is a building you’d never suspect to be a courthouse!

 This grand structure with its exterior clock face and characteristic red tiles is gorgeous inside and out, and at the top, you’ll enjoy fantastic panoramic views of the city.

-12. See a Performance at the Lobero Theater
+14. See a Performance at the Lobero Theater

-Catch a performing arts show, ranging from ballet to musical theater to opera to concerts, at this charming venue in the heart of Santa Barbara’s historic theater district.
+Catch a performing arts show, ranging from ballet to musical theater to opera to concerts at this charming venue in the heart of Santa Barbara’s historic theater district.

 Founded in 1873, the Lobero Theatre is California’s oldest continuously-operating theater.

-13. Learn Something New at the Santa Barbara Museum of Natural History
+15. Learn Something New at the Santa Barbara Museum of Natural History

 You’ll also find a planetarium, 17 acres of forest along Mission Creek and 74-foot-long blue whale skeleton, known as “Chad,” shown above.

-14. Shop ‘Til You Drop in Paseo Nuevo
+16. Shop ‘Til You Drop in Paseo Nuevo

 Even though I’m not a shopper, one of my favorite things to do in Santa Barbara is to wander among its vast “paseos,” which are arcades that run off of its main thoroughfare of State Street.

 These “paseos” remind me of the historic district in Marbella, Spain, which also has utterly charming, brightly-colored buildings through alley after alley.

 The largest of these is Paseo Nuevo, which is a full-on shopping mall/paseo with many top brands like Nordstrom and Victoria’s Secret, as well as locally-owned shops.

-15. Lose Yourself in La Arcada
+17. Lose Yourself in La Arcada

 Another of these paseos is La Arcada, which has a more local feel.

 Food & Dining

-16. Scarf Down Some Scrumptious Ice Cream at McConnell’s
+18. Scarf Down Some Scrumptious Ice Cream at McConnell’s

 A local institution, McConnell’s is THE place for ice cream in Santa Barbara.

 There are two locations in Santa Barbara, including the main one on State Street (be prepared to wait awhile in line, especially on summer days :)) and one in the Funk Zone, closer to the wharf and harbor.

-17. Enjoy a Wine or Beer Tasting in the Funk Zone
+19. Enjoy a Wine or Beer Tasting in the Funk Zone

 You’ll also discover art galleries and vibrant murals (try an art walk), as well as restaurants with outdoor dining in this roughly 13-block area.

-18. Dine at Joe’s Cafe
+20. Dine at Joe’s Cafe

 Founded by Joe Ferrario, an immigrant from Italy, in 1928, Joe’s is a popular local restaurant and bar, known for having the “stiffest” cocktails around and a relaxed, fun atmosphere.

-19. Get a Treat at Helena Avenue Bakery
+21. Get a Treat at Helena Avenue Bakery

 A popular, and “sweet,” spot in the Funk Zone, Helena Avenue Bakery serves seasonal pastries and organic breads made from scratch, as well as breakfast, sandwiches and salads all in a modern, industrial setting.

-20. Get Your Feline Fix at a Cat Cafe
+24. Get Your Feline Fix at a Cat Cafe

 A coffeehouse-like setting, Cat Cafe is filled with adoptable cats and offers free coffee and tea to visitors.

 It costs about $12-$14 to spend an hour of time with the kitties.
 Purr-fect!

-21. Drive to Wine Country
+25. Drive to Wine Country